vitaliy1210/taxi-service/README.md

 3. Edit debug configurations and add Local Tomcat Server(recommended 9.0.50 version).
 4. Add artifact (war exploded) to deploy project in Tomcat settings.
 5. Now you can run this project.
 In order to use all features you should register as driver and authorize with your login and password;
+6. In order to create a car, you should indicate an existent manufacturer ID.